 It’s time to hit the clubs.

 Language clubs are groups where like-minded language learners can meet up online or in-person.
-Members can all be learning the same language or even studying different languages.
-The main point is that they work together to further their language educations.

 Here’s all you need to know to find a club or start your own, and get the most out of it!